Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 As mentioned above, stall and flush signal inputs were varied in order to ensure many combinations were calcualted correctly.
 This was done by again making the inner for loop go up to 64.
 Different ranges of this inner loops variable lead to different inputs being given differnt values, resulting in many possible combinations being covered.

+### **Datapath (October 3rd):**
+This module is essentially used as a place to instantiate all the modules within it, which includes all the pipeline stage modules, as well as the register file.
+Signals are sent and recieved to and from all other top level modules, being the control unit, hazard control unit, data memory, and instruction memory.
+All signals not needed externally are declared within the module.
+These are grouped by the pipeline stage they are outputted from (and a small section for register file outputs).

+There is only a single assignment statement within this module, used to manage a specific signal that requires only the most significant bit (MSB) for external access, while the complete signal is used internally.
+This simple assignment ensures that external components receive only the necessary data without redundant information.

+**Testing:**

+Given that the Datapath module is part of the top-level design, its functionality will be confirmed during the testing of the overall system.
+The top-level tests will validate the correct interaction between all components.

 # **Challenges**

 ## **#1 Reworking Branching Logic (September 27th):**